 The NVV has been a member of the Vegan World Alliance since 2018.
 The VWA unites national vegan organisations from multiple countries.
 Our membership allows us to exchange best practices with other members and collaborate with them on the promotion of veganism and thus accelerate the transition to a vegan world.

-The NVV has been designated as a Algemeen Nut Beoogende Instelling (ANBI or ‘institution in serve of public interests’) by the Dutch tax authority.
+The NVV has been designated as a Algemeen Nut Beogende Instelling (ANBI or ‘institution in serve of public interests’) by the Dutch tax authority.
 This means donations to the NVV can be tax deductible, depending on your personal financial circumstances.

 To promote veganism and make it more accessible, the NVV undertakes the following activities: